briandconnelly/nicheconstruct/paper/04_results.md

 ## Negative Niche Construction can Promote Cooperator Invasion

 The majority of the results shown above have focused on the maintenance of cooperation.
-Specifically, cooperators have started at---and maintained---reasonably high proportions in the populations.
+Specifically, cooperators have started at---and maintained---reasonably high proportions in their populations.
 In the previous section, we considered cooperator invasion; however, cooperators began in their own single subpopulation without defectors.
 It remains to be seen whether cooperators can invade from extreme rarity.
-In a population in which cooperators are initially absent, can cooperators that arise by mutations increase in frequency?
+In a population in which cooperators are initially absent, can cooperators that arise by mutation increase in frequency?
 With baseline parameters ([Table 1](#tables)), cooperators tend not to invade over 3000 cycles when the initial cooperator proportion is low (see Supplemental Materials).
 However, when the benefits of cooperation are increased ($S_{max}=8000$), cooperators can readily invade and reach high proportions ([Figure 5A](#fig5)).
 Despite this large benefit, cooperator success still depends on the presence of niche construction.